Bashby/healthfull/README.md

 The official source code repository for the healthfull application front-end.

-## Getting Started
+### Getting Started

 This project uses `node` / `npm` for dependency management.
 So to get started, install the dependencies.

-You can use either of the following methods, `docker` or `npm` to get the code built and running.
+You can use either of the following methods, `docker` or `npm`, to get the code built and running.

 Then, navigate to: